Mabel Tylecote

 Dame Mabel Tylecote (née Phythian; 4 February 1896 – 31 January 1987) was a British Labour Party politician, activist, humanitarian, and educationist from Manchester, England.

 Biography

-Born on 4 February 1896 to John Ernest Phythian and Ada Crompton Prichard in Crumpsall, Manchester, Mabel Phythian's father was a solicitor, member of Manchester City Council from 1892 to 1898.
-In 1915, she attended the Victoria University of Manchester. and she graduated in 1919.
+Born on 4 February 1896 to John Ernest Phythian and Ada Crompton Prichard in Crumpsall, Manchester, Mabel Phythian's father was a solicitor and Liberal member of Manchester City Council from 1892 to 1898.
+He was also an enthusiastic Ruskinian and one of the founders of the Manchester Ruskin Society in 1879.
+In 1915, she attended the Victoria University of Manchester. and she graduated in 1919 with an Upper Second in History.
+She was close to Professor Thomas Frederick Tout, whose daughter Margaret was a History student in her cohort, and to Professor George Unwin, who supervised her BA thesis and advised on her further studies.
+She visited Unwin at his home the day before his premature death in January 1925 (Diary 1924-5, Tylecote MSS).